iourisorokine/boum-tchak/README.md

 ### Listen

-The listen section is the feed with songs.
-Clicking anywhere on the song launches it, and stops it when it is already playing.
-It is possible to play several songs at the time, but the playing is stopped when the user quits the page.
+A feed with posted songs (currently - all saved songs), hat can be played and paused by clicking on them.

 ### Profile

 A very basic user space, mainly used to save and load user's own creations.
+Possibility to create instruments and upload own sounds for selected users.

+### Create Instrument

+Very "behind the scenes for now: one or several samples can be selected or uploaded each associated with a color to form an instrument.
+Sounds have categories, sub-categories, and pitches in order to help with the creation and classification.
+Automatic color gradients are generated via a tool in order to give the instruments a good visual effect.

 ## Tech Stack

 - Frontend: React
 - Backend: Node.JS + Express
 - Database: MongoDB + Mongoose
-- API: REST - possibility to migrate to single endpoint (GraphQL) in the future.

 ## Further development

-I am looking forward to developing the app further and enable, among others:
+I am looking forward to developing the app further and ship, among others:

-- Social interactions
+- A user-friendly to upload sounds and create instruments
+- A possibility to record wav samples directly
-- More powerful music editing tools
+- Improvements in music editing
+- DJ mode: create several mini-loops that can be launched separately or together
+- Social interactions (claps-like system)
 - Pedagogic elements (Rhytmic patterns, tutorials)
-- Adding additional content
-- Performance improvement

 If you are interested in contributing, please feel free to contact me.